tanyaphung/1000G_Summary_Stats/README.md

 *Note that currenly the script is set up to run on UCLA Hoffman HPC*

+## Estimate a site-frequency-spectrum from the VCF

+* Use the Python script generate_foldedSFS_fromVCF.py
+* For usage:

+>python generate_foldedSFS_fromVCF.py -h

+usage: generate_foldedSFS_fromVCF.py [-h] --variant VARIANT --numAllele
+                                     NUMALLELE --pass_coordinates
+                                     PASS_COORDINATES --outfile OUTFILE

+This script generates the count for a folded SFS from VCF

+optional arguments:
+  -h, --help            show this help message and exit --variant VARIANT     REQUIRED.
+Variant file.
+The format should be CHROM POS
+                        ind1 ind2 etc. Should be tab delimit.
+Because of VCF format, it is 1-based --numAllele NUMALLELE
+                        REQUIRED.
+Indicate the number of alleles, which is equal to the number of individuals in your sample times 2.
+  --pass_coordinates PASS_COORDINATES
+                        REQUIRED.
+Input is the file that lists the coordinates (1-based) that are annotated as P (pass) from the masks file.
+This file is generated from the script obtain_pass_positions.py.
+The format is a genomic
+                        coordinate per line.
+  --outfile OUTFILE     REQUIRED.
+Name of the output file

+* For the exact file names and command, the files

++ wrapper_generate.foldedSFS.fromVCF_YRI.sh
++ wrapper_generate.foldedSFS.fromVCF_CEU.sh
++ wrapper_generate.foldedSFS.fromVCF_CHB.sh

 ## Extract neutral regions using the program Neutral Region Explorer [Arbiza et al. 2012](http://nre.cb.bscb.cornell.edu/nre/)
 ### Filtering criteria:
 ##### Select Regions to Exclude: